fastify/fastify-jwt/README.md

 ### `secret` (required)
 You must pass a `secret` to the `options` parameter.
 The `secret` can be a primitive type String, a function that returns a String or an object `{ private, public }`.

-In this object `{ private, public }` the `private` key is a string, buffer or object containing either the secret for HMAC algorithms or the PEM encoded private key for RSA and ECDSA.
+In this object `{ private, public }` the `private` key is a string, buffer, or object containing either the secret for HMAC algorithms or the PEM encoded private key for RSA and ECDSA.
 In case of a private key with passphrase an object `{ private: { key, passphrase }, public }` can be used (based on [crypto documentation](https://nodejs.org/api/crypto.html#crypto_sign_sign_private_key_output_format)), in this case be sure you pass the `algorithm` inside the signing options prefixed by the `sign` key of the plugin registering options).

 In this object `{ private, public }` the `public` key is a string or buffer containing either the secret for HMAC algorithms, or the PEM encoded public key for RSA and ECDSA.